SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 ## Testing

 UCloud has an E2E-testing suite that will run automatically after an update to the `master`-branch.
-This can be triggered by the admin (Note: correct role?) of the UCloud Github repository.
+This can be triggered by the admin <!--correct role?--> of the UCloud Github repository.

 To run the tests for your local environment, the following commands are available: